-The destructiveness of ice dams can be extensive to roofs, gutters, and your entire home if preventative action is not taken.
+The destructiveness of ice related problems can be extensive to roofs, gutters, and your entire home if preventative action is not taken.
 When a ridge, or “dam” of ice forms on or near a roof’s edge, melting snow that accumulating on the roof has nowhere to drain.
 Instead, a potentially disastrous backlog of water remains on the roof, compromising the integrity of the roof’s materials as well as its ability to support excessively heavy moisture.
 Consequences of ice dams include costly water damage to your home’s ceilings, walls, insulation, and foundation due to sudden and intense water leakage.

 Conditions Promoting Development of Ice Dams